jnoyola/Torque3D/README.md

 Recast, Navigation Meshes, and the related parts of AIPlayer have been removed for compatibility.

-For building on Windows, TORQUE_NAVIGATION_ENABLED must be removed from the preprocessor definitions list (Options -> Configuration Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions).
+* For building on Windows, TORQUE_NAVIGATION_ENABLED must be removed from the preprocessor definitions list (Options -> Configuration Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions)
-For building on OS X, gfx/gl/osx/gfxGLDevice.mac.mm must be included in the project manually.
+* For building on OS X, gfx/gl/osx/gfxGLDevice.mac.mm must be included in the project manually

 MIT Licensed Open Source version of [Torque 3D](http://torque3d.org) from [GarageGames](http://www.garagegames.com)